-The 2010 Audi S5 is Germany's take on the American muscle car; with its powerful yet chic styling, it represents at both the drag strip and on Rodeo Drive.
-New for 2010 is the Audi S5 Cabriolet, a drop-top version of the S5 lineup derived from last year's S4 convertible, though reviews read by TheCarConnection.com agree that the S5 is much more attractive.
+The 2010 Audi S5 is the closest thing Germany has to a classic muscle car.
+It's chic but powerful, as much Rodeo Drive as it is drag strip.
+New for 2010 is the Audi S5 Cabriolet, a drop-top version of the S5 lineup derived from last year's S4 convertible.